airyhq/airy/docs/docs/sources/chatplugin/installation.md

 You must replace `CHANNEL_ID` with the channel id obtained when [connecting](#connecting-a-channel) the source and `SCRIPT_HOST` with the host of your Chat Plugin server.
-When using the local vagrant environment `SCRIPT_HOST` must be set to `airy.core`.
+When using the local minikube environment `SCRIPT_HOST` must be set to host variable obtained in the [installation process](getting-started/installation/minikube.md).

 :::note